Mirai Sentai Timeranger: Don Dolnero

-Don Dolnero (ドン・ドルネロ, Don Dorunero) is a blue whale-like mafioso godfather who is only in it for the money, though he also has a firm love for the family.
+Don Dolnero (ドン・ドルネロ, Don Dorunero) is a blue whale-themed mafioso godfather who is only in it for the money, though he also has a firm love for the family.
 Originally leader of the Dolnero family (ドルネロズファミリ, Dorunero Famirī), he is to be detained for 1,000 years, as Prisoner #35273, until his gang takes over the prison and goes back in time to pull off numerous crimes.
 With Borg's help, he takes over a company to make even more money, setting up a "protection business".
 He cares for his associates, especially Gien, whose mental stability often concerns him.
 When Gien releases Emboss, Dolnero provides his blood to the Timerangers so the City Guardians can make the vaccine before he controls Gien with a shut down key to stop him from going too far in his psychotic delights.
-Once the shut down key is removed and destroyed, Dolnero evacuates the Londer Penitentiary before going out to kill Gien.
+Once the shut down key is removed and destroyed, Dolnero evacuates the Londer Prison before going out to kill Gien.
 Dolnero is unable to carry out the deed, only to be killed himself.
-Before his death, he gives the Timerangers the location of the remaining Londerz prisoners he had in the Londer Penitentiary.
-His name is a pun on the word, dinheiro.
+Before his death, he gives the Timerangers the location of the remaining Londerz prisoners he had in the Londer Prison.
+His name is a pun on the word "dinheiro".

-Don Dolnero is voiced by Ryūzaburō Ōtomo (大友 龍三郎, Ōtomo Ryūzaburō).